D-Multi/scratch-logo-service/README.md

 # scratch-logo-service
-The official D-Multi service for creating logos for users on Scratch.
+The official D-Multi service for creating logos for users on <a href="https://scratch.mit.edu">Scratch</a>.